 - 1 cup fresh strawberries, hulled

-- 1 cup unsweetened canned coconut milk - shake well
+- 1 cup unsweetened canned coconut milk, full fat - shake well

 - 2 tablespoons honey - or sweetener of choice